python-can-define-radio/sdr-course/classroom_activities/120-GNU-Radio-Spectrum-Analyzer.md

 ## Discussion

-The sample rate here is slightly higher than the FM Receiver, so it shows a slightly larger slice of the spectrum.
+- How big of a slice of the spectrum do you see?
+- What does the FFT Size do?